An Opportunity Culture for Principals = Support, Collaboration, Expanded Impact, Higher Pay

 In this series of vignettes and an accompanying video, three principals of historically low-performing, high-poverty schools tell what they saw as keys to making high growth at their schools by leading a team of multi-classroom leaders.
 See also this series of vignettes and accompanying video of four multi-classroom leaders in high-need schools.

-“For Deeper Learning, Transform Schools into Leadership Machines,” by Public Impact’s co-directors, Bryan C. Hassel and Emily Ayscue Hassel
+“For Deeper Learning, Transform Schools into Leadership Machines,” by Public Impact’s co-presidents, Bryan C. Hassel and Emily Ayscue Hassel